BharathSrinath/Web-Development/3.backend/node-stack/about-node.md

     4. Video games
     5. Drone Software, etc.

-# We will using JS in CLI rather than in browser.
+# We will be using JS in CLI rather than in browser.
     # Window, document, DOM API's (browser specific concepts) are not a thing in node
     # But we can interact with OS and files/folders

 Note: Native apps are software applications developed specifically for a particular platform or operating system.
 Unlike cross-platform or web apps, native apps are designed to run on a specific device or operating system, taking advantage of the platform's features and capabilities.
 These apps are written in languages that are compatible with the target platform, such as Swift or Objective-C for iOS, and Java or Kotlin for Android.

 # Starting node:
-    # Just node and hit enter in CLI.
+    # Just type node and hit enter in CLI.
 This environment is called as node REPL.
     # Node REPL (Read-Eval-Print Loop) is an interactive CLI that comes with Node.js.
 It allows you to interactively execute JavaScript code, line by line, and see the results immediately.
 The REPL environment is useful for testing out code snippets, exploring JavaScript features, and debugging.
     > .help
         # .break   -  Sometimes you get stuck, this gets you out